hero-graphic

 This figure represents an all-time high and a significant increase from previous years.
 Breaking it down further:

-This surge in demand isn’t a temporary blip; it’s part of a longer-term trend.
+This surge in demand isn’t a temporary blip; it’s part of a longer-term trend, and since 2015/16, the number of people requesting support has grown by 9% and continues to rise.

 Post-Pandemic Effects